bohselecta/temporal-glyph-operator/README.md

 # Temporal Glyph Operator (TGO)

-I could be the one,
-your new obsession,
-it's all fractals in my head,
-but I built it with precision.

 Snap, clap, sample your frames
 Raise your hands, watch motifs flame
 Sparkline roll, convergence shows